gilangrkun/react-learning/react-csv/README.md

 ### 2. _How to generate CSV file_

-Use **_CSVLink_** component from **_react-csv_** packages to generate a CSV file.
-The data that we want to use should be organized first into an **array of arrays** or **array of object**.
+I learn how to generate a csv file using **_CSVLink_** component from **_react-csv_** package.
+The data that we want to add should be organized first into an **array of arrays** or **array of object**.
 Here I stored the data into array of object, and I created two variables of data, one for the headers and another for the bodies.
 Here below is my code:

 ```javascript
 import React, { Component, Fragment } from "react";